SYBNRBG-19/CSCI-6966/Project/code/README.md

 ## Overview

 `x86 Vulnerability Checker` is a Haskell-based tool for analyzing 32-bit x86 binaries for common vulnerabilities, such as format string vulnerabilities and stack integrity issues.
-It parses binary files, generates an Abstract Syntax Tree (AST), and scans for vulnerabilities, producing a report with detailed findings.
+It parses binary files, generates a Control Flow Graph (CFG), and scans for vulnerabilities, producing a report with detailed findings.

 This project uses external tools to disassemble binaries and then processes the output for vulnerability detection.
 It is built with Haskell and leverages Cabal for dependency management and builds.